All posts Growth

 Key takeaways

-• SEO/GEO is about discovery in Google and AI search products
+• SEO/GEO is about discovery in Google, AI Overviews, and answer engines

 • For service businesses, the best starting point is high-intent service and proof pages

-• The right SEO/GEO system improves positioning as much as traffic
+• The right SEO/GEO system improves positioning, trust, and crawlable context

 • Good SEO/GEO work usually opens into CRM, automation, and rev ops improvements